theodox/tadwtf/tadwtf_outline.md

 			- daily contacts, small jobs, help desk work
 			- this is small picture stuff: keeping people happy day to day
 	- you need both!
-		+ Both are important, as you'll see
+		+ Both are important
+			- too much tactics doesn't achieve big savings or major new ways to work
+			- too much strategy can leave the artists feeling abandoned and the TAs out of touch.

-			- balance shifts over the course of the project
+		+ balance shifts over the course of the project
 			- more strategy early, more tactics late
 		- But both they are mutually reinforcing
 			- And equally vital
 — Strategy and tactics anecdotes:
 	* Segue: let's illustrate strategy with a bad example: Zipper level design process